googleapis/python-bigquery-dataframes/docs/user_guide/bigframes.pandas/remote_functions.rst

 Using the Remote Functions
 ==========================

-BigFrames gives you the ability to turn your custom scalar functions into a BigQuery remote function.
+BigQuery DataFrame gives you the ability to turn your custom scalar functions into a BigQuery remote function.
 It requires the GCP project to be set up appropriately and the user having sufficient privileges to use them.
 One can find more details on it via `help` command.

 .. code-block:: python